pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 # Embrace Composibility For Increased Productivity

 As described in this book's introduction, an aggregation pipeline is an ordered series of declarative statements, called stages, where the entire output of one stage forms the entire input of the next stage, and so on, with no side-effects.
 Pipelines exhibit high [composability](https://en.wikipedia.org/wiki/Composability) where stages are stateless self-contained components that can be selected and assembled in various combinations (pipelines) to satisfy specific requirements.
-This composability helps to promote iterative prototyping, allowing uncomplicated testing after each increment.
+This composability helps to promote iterative prototyping, with painless testing after each increment.

 With MongoDB's aggregations, a complex problem requiring a complex aggregation pipeline can simply be broken down in to individual straightforward stages, where each stage can be developed and tested in isolation first.
 To better comprehend this composability, it can help to internalise the following visual model.